 In the late 1800s and early 1900s America was ravaged by "white death".
 Tuberculosis was so feared that patients were sent to remote sanatoriums and at death were often buried separate from others.

-Every day, tens of thousands of drivers pass within feet of one such plot at Golden Hill Cemetery in Lakewood, a historic Jewish burial site in Colorado at 12000 W. Colfax Ave.
+Every day, tens of thousands of drivers pass within feet of one such plot at Golden Hill Cemetery, a historic Jewish cemetery in Lakewood, CO, at 12000 W. Colfax Ave.